-I am a Postdoctoral Research Scientist in the Department of Biostatistics at Columbia University, working with Professor Yuanjia Wang.
-Currently, I also serve on the Statistical Society of Canada ’s Student and Recent Graduates Committee.
+I am a Postdoctoral Research Scientist at Columbia University, working with Professor Yuanjia Wang.
+I also serve on the Statistical Society of Canada ’s Student and Recent Graduates Committee.
+Previously, I was research trainees at the Fields Institute for Research in Mathematical Sciences, the Lunenfeld-Tanenbaum Research Institute of Mount Sinai Hospital, the University of Toronto, and the University of Wetsern Ontario.

 PhD in Statistics, 2024